Abbilaash/Richie2.com/README.md

 # 2021 Design specs
 Rebuilding/rebranding personal website: http://RichieBartlett.com/

 I tend to favor dark backgrounds.
 However, need to support both dark/light themes like the smartphones do.
 IF it's daytime then light theme, else use dark theme...
-Would be good to have a dark/light theme switch button in the footer section (or in the mobile menu at top).
 Background needs to be contrasted on the paragraph sections.
 This will be a multi-page site to direct users about me.
 Must be a *responsive design* that looks great on PC, iPad, and iPhones.
 Project is to design 14 pages as defined below.
 (Half of them are error pages with similar designs...)